adhishrayas/Fam/README.md

 ```bash
 virtualenv foo
 ```

+Then in your terminal,go the newly created virtualenv folder, go to scripts, and type in activate to activate the virtualenv.
-Then Open the main directory and you should see "requirements.txt" and "manage.py", run the below command to install all the necessary packages.
+Then go to the main directory and you should see "requirements.txt" and "manage.py", run the below command to install all the necessary packages.

 ```bash
 pip install -r requirements.txt